Legal controls on veterinary medicines

 Manufactured colostrum, including that from cows that have been treated to ensure the colostrum will contain particular antibodies, require an MA.

-A colostrum or colostrum based product that contain pure colostrum, provided that no reference is made to disease, immunoglobulin, antibodies or immunity, does not require an MA.
+A colostrum or colostrum based product containing pure colostrum, provided that no reference is made to disease, immunoglobulin, antibodies or immunity, does not require an MA.

 Further information on the importation of bovine colostrum and colostrum based products can be found on the European Union Law website (EUR-Lex) or by contacting the Specialist Service Centre for Imports on telephone number 01245 398298 or e-mail AHITChelmsford@animalhealth.gsi.gov.uk.